-- 2.2.13 The NDP was updated in October 2021.
-The NDP's focus for investment in the energy network is to: - 'ensure that it meets the challenge of integrating world-leading levels of renewable wind and solar electricity whilst ensuring security of supply; and - ensure that it is fit for purpose in the medium- to longer-term in order to meet projected demand levels.9 - 2.2.14 It emphasises that 'ensuring continued security of energy supply is considered a priority at national level and within the overarching EU policy framework10. - 2.2.15 The NDP recognises that the target of delivering up to 80% of Ireland's electricity from renewable sources by 2030 will require investment in renewable electricity generation and storage as well as conventional electricity generation capacity to support the operation of variable renewable technologies and provide security of supply. - 2.2.16 Strategic Investment Priority no. 4 aims to 'deliver circa 2GW of new conventional (mainly gas-fired) electricity generation capacity to support the operation of a predominantly wind/solar electricity system and provide security of supply for when variable electricity generation (wind/solar) is not sufficient to meet demand11. - 2.2.17 The Plan clarifies that much of the 2GW of new conventional (mainly gas-fired) generation capacity needed over the next 10 years will need to be delivered within the next five years to meet demand.

-Policy Statement on Security of Electricity Supply (2021)

-- 2.2.18 The Government's Policy Statement on Security of Electricity Supply (November 2021) sets out a number of updates to national policy in the context of Programme for Government commitments relevant to the electricity sector, planning authorities and developers.
-It seeks to ensure that continued security of electricity supply is considered a priority at national level. - 2.2.19 The policy statement includes explicit Government approval that:
+- additional context for the assessment of projects such as that proposed.
+The NDP emphasises the need for investment in renewable energy sources, ongoing capacity renewal, and future technology that affords Ireland the opportunity to comprehensively decarbonise our energy generation. - 2.2.16 The NDP was updated in October 2021.
+The NDP's focus for investment in the energy network is to: - 'ensure that it meets the challenge of integrating world-leading levels of renewable wind and solar electricity whilst ensuring security of supply; and - ensure that it is fit for purpose in the medium- to longer-term in order to meet projected demand levels.'10 - 2.2.17 It emphasises that 'ensuring continued security of energy supply is considered a priority at national level and within the overarching EU policy framework'11. - 2.2.18 The NDP recognises that the target of delivering up to 80% of Ireland's electricity from renewable sources by 2030 will require investment in renewable electricity generation and storage as well as conventional electricity generation capacity to support the operation of variable renewable technologies and provide security of supply. - 2.2.19 Strategic Investment Priority no. 4 aims to 'deliver circa 2GW of new conventional (mainly gas-fired) electricity generation capacity to support the operation of a predominantly wind/solar electricity system and provide security of supply for when variable electricity generation (wind/solar) is not sufficient to meet demand. - 2.2.20 The Plan clarifies that much of the 2GW of new conventional (mainly gas-fired) generation capacity needed over the next 10 years will need to be delivered within the next five years to meet demand. - Policy Statement on Security of Electricity Supply (2021) - 2.2.21 The Government's Policy Statement on Security of Electricity Supply (November 2021) sets out a number of updates to national policy in the context of Programme for Government commitments relevant to the electricity sector, planning authorities and developers.
+It seeks to ensure that continued security of electricity supply is considered a priority at national level. - 2.2.22 The policy statement includes explicit Government approval that:

-The development of new conventional generation (including gas-fired and gasoil/distillatefired generation) is a national priority and should be permitted and supported in order to ensure security of electricity supply and support the growth of renewable electricity generation.
+The development of new conventional generation (including gas-fired and gasoil/distillate-fired generation) is a national priority and should be permitted and

-9 Department of Public Expenditure and Reform, (2021).
+&lt;sup>10 Department of Public Expenditure and Reform, (2021).
 National Development Plan 2021-2030 (Page 126)

-10 Department of Public Expenditure and Reform, (2021).
+&lt;sup>11 Department of Public Expenditure and Reform, (2021).
 National Development Plan 2021-2030 (Page 125).

-11 Department of Public Expenditure and Reform, (2021).
+&lt;sup>12 Department of Public Expenditure and Reform, (2021).
 National Development Plan 2021-2030 (Page 125)